 Yoga Therapists are yoga teachers with specialist training.
 That means you need to start by taking a basic yoga teacher training course.
-You'll need a minimum of 350 hours of recognised (Yoga Alliance or Yoga Australia accredited) basic teacher training before you can apply for a place on a professional Yoga Therapy Teacher Training course.
-If you have a 200 hours yoga teacher training, you can take a 150 hour Yoga Therapy Bridging Course that will give you the foundational training you need to study yoga therapy.
+You'll need a minimum of 350 hours of basic teacher training before you can apply for a place on a professional Yoga Therapy Teacher Training course.
+If you have a 200 hours yoga teacher training, you can take a 150 hour Yoga Therapy Bridging Course that will give you the foundational training you need.

 Australian yoga teachers who want to become Yoga Therapists undergo a Yoga Australia Accredited 650hr training program, completed over a minimum of two years.
 Some of this training is face to face, many courses offer online components and you will also undertake practicum hours, using the skills you learn in real-world clinical environments.
-You'll find detailed information of Yoga Therapy Teacher Training curriculum here.
+You'll find detailed information on Yoga Therapy Teacher Training curriculum here.

 How to find a Yoga Therapist